Generative Bayesian Inference with GANs: Adversarial Bayes

 We can break the relationship between $\theta$ and $X$ in the ABC reference table by contrasting these data pairs with another dataset consisting of $\{(g(Z_j,X_j),X_j)\}_{j=1}^T$ where $Z_j$'s have been sampled from $\pi_Z(\cdot)$.
 Keeping the same $X_j$'s essentially means that we are keeping the same marginal.
 The dataset $\{(g(Z_j,X_j),X_j)\}_{j=1}^T$ encapsulates iid draws from $\pi_g(X,\theta)$.
 These two datasets can be then used to approximate the expectations in \eqref{eq:gan_obj} and \eqref{eq:wcgan}.
-A high-level description of an algorithm for solving the Jensen-Shannon (JS) version of the game from Lemma \ref{lemma:cGAN} is outlined in \Cref{alg:KL-GAN} \footnote{During the course of this work, we found out that Algorithm \ref{alg:KL-GAN} was proposed in a simultaneous and independent work \citep{ramesh2022gatsbi}.} (Appendix Section \ref{sec:JS_cGAN}).
+A high-level description of an algorithm for solving the Jensen-Shannon (JS) version of the game from Lemma \ref{lemma:cGAN} is outlined in \Cref{alg:KL-GAN} (Appendix Section \ref{sec:JS_cGAN}).
 As mentioned earlier, the JS version may suffer from training issues \citep{arjovsky2017towards}.
 We provide an illustration of such issues using convergence diagnostics on a toy example in Section \ref{sec:JS_cGAN}.

 In our implementations, we thereby consider the empirical version of \eqref{eq:wcgan} which again involves simulated datasets $\{(\theta_j,X_j)\}_{j=1}^T$ and $\{Z_j\}_{j=1}^T \iid \pi_Z(\cdot)$ to obtain